pkrishna1801/how-to-train-your-LLM/README.md

 # How to Train Your Dragon (LLM) for Product Recommendation

-In this post, we outline a practical approach for building a product recommendation system using Large Language Models (LLMs).
+In this post, i have explained my approach for building a product recommendation system using Large Language Models (LLMs).
 We begin with our current method using Retrieval-Augmented Generation (RAG), identify its limitations, and then present a structured path toward training and evolving a more personalized recommender system using Reinforcement Learning from Human Interaction (RLHI).

 ---

 ## Current System: RAG with ChatGPT

-Our existing setup uses a RAG pipeline where ChatGPT (gpt-3.5-turbo) acts as a reasoning engine to score products retrieved from a vector database.
+my existing setup uses a RAG pipeline where ChatGPT (gpt-3.5-turbo) acts as a reasoning engine to score products retrieved from a vector database.

 ### Workflow

 **Data Sources**:
 - Product catalog
-- User preferences
-- Browsing history collected from the UI
+- User preferences and Browsing history collected from the UI

 **Vector Search**:
 - All product descriptions and recent user history are embedded.